CyberShadowSensei/Project-Manager-AI-Agent/README.md

 We chose **LangChain.js** as the backbone of our AI service for three key reasons:
 1.  **Provider Agnostic:** It allows us to seamlessly switch between **Groq** (for speed) and **OpenAI** (for fallback reliability) without rewriting core logic.
-2.  **Structured Output:** its output parsers help enforce strict JSON schemas, preventing the common "hallucination" errors where AI returns invalid data.
+2.  **Structured Output:** Its output parsers help enforce strict JSON schemas, preventing the common "hallucination" errors where AI returns invalid data.
 3.  **Prompt Management:** It simplifies chaining prompts and context, which is essential for our future "Context-Aware" features.

 ## 📦 Installation & Setup